Verification of Commercial Agriculture

-The Department of Agriculture, Weights and Measures provides verification of agriculture as part of the farmworker housing permit process.
-The Department of Planning and Developement Services issues the permit for farmworker housing.
+The Department of Agriculture/Weights & Measures provides verification of agriculture as part of the farmworker housing permit process.
+The Department of Planning and Development Services issues the permit for farmworker housing.

 Any person who derives more than half of their total livelihood in the service of another person as an employee engaged in farming in any of its branches, including: cultivation and tilling of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural or horticultural commodities, raising of livestock, bees, fur-bearing animals, or poultry, preparation of farm products for market, delivery to storage or to market or to carriers for transportation to market.

 "Farm Employee" does not include the owner or lessee of a particular property or a person engaged in construction, alteration, painting, or repair of a structure, logging, and land surveying.

 "Farm Employee" may include a person engaged in brush or

 timber clearing, land grading, or leveling when such activity is being